Introverts aren’t automatically shy; shy people aren’t always introverts. And there are shy extroverts, truly.

 - “Introverts spend about the same amount of time with other people as extroverts, and enjoy it just as much.

-- When people are randomly assigned to act extroverted or introverted, extroverts and introverts alike experience greater energy when they walk more.
+- When people are randomly assigned to act extroverted or introverted, extroverts and introverts alike experience greater energy when they talk more.

 - Extroverts report the most energy when they’re being talkative and assertive–but so do introverts.”

 Social beings need social interactions.
 True enough, then, what distinguish between introverts and extroverts?
 It’s the sensitivity to stimulation.
 So, all things being equal, introverts would get exhausted more quickly than extroverts in social interactions.
 Well…that negates all the points listed above.
 No?
 Personally, I question the application of the premise that “we are all social beings; we all fundamentally need to belong.”
 While the premise may be valid as a general principle, it does not necessarily hold for everyone, nor to the same extent.

 Ultimately, regardless of one’s “types”– everyone possesses several — we aim to be at peace with ourselves.